YagmurSimsekk/MachineLearningProjects/README.md

-Here you can find my personal projects with datasets, Flask app and API.
+My individual projects, including datasets, Flask applications, and APIs, are available here.
 It is also applicable with Docker.

+Churn project uses a logistic regression model and it tries to predict the price of a given car.